Dressing Better Vol 2.0

 I hear you Wisith, that's another reason why I switched from engineering.
 IS is better, but I still haven't found that one thing I really enjoy.

-Suit wearing careers. :smile:
+Suit wearing careers. :)

 Haha, I remember thinking I wanted to wear a suit to work everyday.
-That hasn't happened yet :lol:
+That hasn't happened yet :lol

 I've honestly never had the desire to wear a suit everyday.